inkrh/MediaStackAppleTVExample/README.md

 # Example Of Consuming A News Feed API On Apple TV / tvOS

 Using MediaStack.
-Get an API key and see API documentation at https://mediastack.com
+Get an API key and see API documentation at https://mediastack.com put in Config.xcconfig as

+MEDIASTACK_API_KEY = theKeyYouUse

 More a demo/hobby project than anything to illustrate, explain, and explore.